Kevinparashar/motadata-AI-sdk-2.0/src/README.md

 The `src/` directory is the main package directory containing all SDK modules:

 - **core/**: Core components and utilities that form the foundation of the SDK
-- **agents/**: Agent-related functionality for autonomous AI agents
+- **agents/**: Agent-related functionality using Agno framework for autonomous AI agents
-- **ai_gateway/**: AI Gateway components for integrating with various AI models
+- **ai_gateway/**: AI Gateway components using LiteLLM for unified access to multiple AI models
-- **database/**: Database integration modules for SQL, NoSQL, and vector databases
+- **database/**: PostgreSQL database integration module
 - **codecs/**: Custom encoding and decoding logic for data transformation
 - **api/**: API communication and authentication mechanisms
 - **config/**: Configuration management and logging setup